Santa Fe Springs, California: Government

-Emergency services

 Law Enforcement

 Police services for the city are contracted by the Whittier Police Department, based at the Santa Fe Springs Police Services Center sub-station.
 The police services center is located on Telegraph Road.

 Fire

-The Santa Fe Springs Department of Fire - Rescue provides fire protection and rescue services for the city of Santa Fe Springs.
+The Santa Fe Springs Department of Fire and Rescue provides fire protection and rescue services.

+Health care

+The Department of Veterans Affairs operates the Santa Fe Springs VA Clinic, an outpatient facility.
+The nearest general hospital, Norwalk Community Hospital, is a non-profit facility located in the city of Norwalk.

 Economy

 The economy of Santa Fe Springs is largely made up of light industry, unlike its neighboring cities.
 This is evident when looking at satellite and aerial photography, where the majority of the city is distinguishable from its neighboring cities, due to the density of very large, industrial and manufacturing facilities.

-Santa Fe Springs is home to Egge Machine Company, supplier of Cadillac engine parts for custom cars and hot rods and also is home to U.S. Aerospace, a publicly traded aerospace and defense contractor for the United States Department of Defense and the United States Air Force, Lockheed Martin Corporation, The Boeing Company, L-3 Communications Holdings, the Middle River Aircraft Systems subsidiary of General Electric Company, and other aircraft manufacturers, aerospace companies, and defense contractors.
+Santa Fe Springs is home to Egge Machine Company, supplier of Cadillac engine parts for custom cars and hot rods.
+It is also home to U.S. Aerospace, a publicly traded aerospace and defense contractor for the United States Department of Defense and the United States Air Force, Lockheed Martin Corporation, The Boeing Company, L-3 Communications Holdings, the Middle River Aircraft Systems subsidiary of General Electric Company, and other aircraft manufacturers, aerospace companies, and defense contractors.
 Other companies based in Santa Fe Springs include Fuji Food.

 The Hathaway Ranch Museum in Santa Fe Springs houses an extensive collection of early ranching and farming equipment, as well as oil field machinery.
 The museum traces five generations of the Hathaway family and is a reflection of the economic transition of the region.

 Retail

 Santa Fe Springs was, in the past, home to two regional malls and one open-air shopping center anchored by department stores.
 These have been converted to open-air shopping centers anchored by supermarkets and discount stores.
+It is also home to the Santa Fe Springs Swap Meet, known as a flea market and music venue.